City of Clarence: Other sport

 The standard of public sporting facilities is generally excellent throughout the city, with provision for most popular sports at venues such as the Clarence Aquatic Centre (home to the State Swimming Championships until 1998), the Clarence Sports Centre, and Wentworth Park, home base for Southern Touch (Touch Football) and also hockey.

 Along with Clarence Sports Centre, Bellerive Sports Centre and Warrane Sports Centre provide facilities for sports such as basketball, indoor football, squash, tennis and badminton.
 Nearby Edgeworth Street in Warrane is home to a baseball ground and the Eastern Shore Action Indoor Sports Centre (covering Indoor Cricket, Indoor Soccer and Indoor Netball).
-North Warrane Oval is home to Eastern Suburbs Rugby Union Football Club Inc. competing in the Tasmanian Rugby Union statewide League.
+North Warrane Oval is home to Eastern Suburbs competing in the Tasmanian Rugby Union statewide League.

 There is also a very active club sports community within most of these sports.
 Tennis, golf and bowls are also popular, particularly amongst older adults.
 Rosny Park Public Golf Course is a 9-hole golf course located in the heart of the city, but there are also seven other golf courses located throughout Clarence, including Tasmania's premier club, the Tasmanian Golf Club.

 Most local schools participate in school competitions in major popular sports such as association football (also sometimes referred to as soccer in Australia), Australian rules football, cricket, hockey, netball, Touch Football, swimming and athletics.
 Many of these schools are equipped with their own home grounds for many of these sports and almost all at least have cricket grounds.

 Recreation

 The city of Clarence is blessed with many open spaces, parks and areas of bushland.
 In addition to hills, there is 191 km of shoreline, much of which is connected with paths, as well as over 30 beaches.

 Bellerive Yacht Club is located within the city on the shore of the Derwent River in Kangaroo Bay.
 It is the second largest sailing club in southern Tasmania with over 800 members, and an annual turnover of over A$ 1 million.
 The club also host the annual Bellerive Regatta every February.

 Other water sports and boating activities such as sailing, boating, fishing and diving are also popular within the city, which has eleven boat ramps, and numerous jetties.
 Cycling is also a popular activity, and several kilometres of cycleways exist within the city, particularly following the shoreline.
-Horse riding facilities can be found at Acton and surfing is popular at Clifton and Goats Beaches.
+Horse riding facilities can be found at Acton and surfing is popular at Clifton and Goats beaches.